jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/FormStructureFactors.rst

 3. Get panel by calling:
 IR2S_MakeSFParamPanel(TitleStr,SFStr,P1Str,FitP1Str,LowP1Str,HighP1Str,P2Str,FitP2Str,LowP2Str,HighP2Str,P3Str,FitP3Str,LowP3Str,HighP3Str,P4Str,FitP4Str,LowP4Str,HighP4Str,P5Str,FitP5Str,LowP5Str,HighP5Str, P6Str,FitP6Str,LowP6Str,HighP6Str,SFUserSFformula)

-	to disallow fitting of parameters, simply set FitP1Str="" etc. then do not have to set low and high limits ...
+to disallow fitting of parameters, simply set FitP1Str="" etc. Then you do not have to set low and high limits ...

 Structure factors package...
 IR2_OldInterferences			this is roughly hard spheres (close to Percus-Yevick model, not exactly), the ETA = 2* radius and Phi = 8 * vol. fraction for PC model.
 IR2_HardSphereStruct		this is Percus-Yevick model IR2_StickyHS_Struct			this is sticky hard spheres IR2_SquareWellStruct		this is Square well IR2_HayterPenfoldMSA		this is HayterPenfoldMSA IR2_InterPrecipitateSF	this is InterPrecipitate